Year 7 Transition

-Head of Year 7 Message to Year 6 Students
+Head of Year 7 Message to Year 6 Pupils

 Hello!
 I am very pleased to welcome you to The Snaith School.

-I am Miss Pendlebury and I am your new Head of Year.
-I have been working closely with your primary school to ensure that all of you have a smooth transition experience in preparation for starting with us as Year 7 students in September.
+I am Miss Baines and I am your new Head of Year.
+I have been working closely with your primary school to ensure that all of you have a smooth transition experience in preparation for starting with us as Year 7 pupils in September.

 So what is life like in Year 7?